Coiot/cbr-main/src/albums/others/s3episode6.md

   - scene_number: 03
     scene_title: "Pour One Out"
     slide_url: https://cdn.civbattleroyale.tv/season1-episode6-scene03.jpg
     narration: "<p>And our OC for the week is also a map from /u/SeroSedSero, documenting the seafaring adventures of Comanche’s legendary party of settlers.
-Though they met a tragic end in the previous part, the memory of their fearless expedition will inspire settlers from across the cylinder for centuries to come.</p>"
+Though they met a tragic end in the previous episode, the memory of their fearless expedition will inspire settlers from across the cylinder for centuries to come.</p>"
   - scene_number: 04
     scene_title: ""
     slide_url: https://cdn.civbattleroyale.tv/season1-episode4-scene04.jpg